-All attempts at setting passwords by Monash users, are checked against a database of 600 million stolen passwords.
-If you try to use a password that’s found in this database, it will be rejected to keep your account and the University secure.
+All attempts at setting passwords by Monash users are checked against a database of 600 million stolen passwords.
+If you try to use a password that’s found in this database, it will be rejected.

 Keeping your password safe

 Monash University will never ask you for your password.
-Any emails you receive that appear to be from Monash which request your password are not real and should be deleted.
+Any emails you receive that appear to be from Monash and which request your password aren't real and should be deleted.